 Title Covid-19: Whatever happened to the Novavax vaccine?
-Degree of recognition International Media name/outlet British Medical Journal Media type Country United Kingdom Date 8/12/21 Description Novavax had a vaccine with big promise.
+Degree of recognition International Media name/outlet British Medical Journal Media type Country/Territory United Kingdom Date 8/12/21 Description Novavax had a vaccine with big promise.
 Its more traditional technology and easy storage attracted big global investment but, as year two of the pandemic draws to a close, the company struggles with regulators, disappoints hopeful governments, and lags far behind its competitors.
 Is there still hope, ask Serena Tinari and Catherine Riva

 he Novavax vaccine candidate, NVX-CoV2373, is based on a technology already used in a few approved products.
 It contains a protein derived from moth cells, and its Matrix-M1 adjuvant is based on a saponin extracted from the Chilean soapbark tree (Quillaja saponaria).
 Hamid Merchant, pharmaceutical scientist at the University of Huddersfield, told The BMJ that a saponin was “the secret ingredient behind the success story of the world’s first malaria vaccine that recently met the WHO efficacy targets.”
 Crucially, the vaccine offers another option in addition to those based on novel technologies, such as Pfizer and Moderna’s products.